 Physical Education Teaching Major

 As one of the oldest and largest physical education teaching programs in the Midwest, preparing PE teachers is part of UNI’s legacy.
-With class sizes of 25 students or less, superb facilities for activity classes and labs, and the in-depth field experience you can expect from UNI Teacher Education, you will feel fully supported as you work to achieve your degree.
+With small class sizes, superb facilities for activity classes and labs, and the in-depth field experience you can expect from UNI Teacher Education, you will feel fully supported as you work to achieve your degree.
 Not to mention, PE teachers are in high demand!

 This career path is in high demand.
 In fact, our graduates have recently found 100% success in finding a job after graduation.